-Students in this course engage in an enjoyable, ensemble singing experience while learning valuable vocal technique and choral tone production.
+Students in this course engage in an ensemble singing experience while learning valuable vocal technique and choral tone production.
 Attention is also paid to sight-singing and basic music and music history concepts.
-A high level of musicianship and music sensitivity is fostered through rehearsal of a varied repertoire of musical and choral styles.
+A high level of musicianship and musical sensitivity is fostered through rehearsal of varied repertoire of musical and choral styles.
 Students in this chorus perform for school and community audiences and have the opportunity to participate in county, regional, and statewide music ensembles.

-CONCERT CHOIR

-OPEN TO: Grades 9 - 12 (9th grade with instructor approval)
+COURSE: CONCERT CHOIR OPEN TO: Grades 9 - 12